vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "What lies behind us and what lies before us are tiny matters compared to what lies within us." - Ralph Waldo Emerson
 > 1. "Start where you are.
 Use what you have.
 Do what you can." - Arthur Ashe

-## Wisdom and Learning

-- "The only true wisdom is in knowing you know nothing." - Socrates
-- "An investment in knowledge pays the best interest." - Benjamin Franklin
-- "The best teachers are those who show you where to look but don’t tell you what to see." - Alexandra K. Trenfor
-- "Knowledge is power." - Francis Bacon
-- "The more I read, the more I acquire, the more certain I am that I know nothing." - Voltaire

 ## Empowerment and Self-Improvement